l3br4s/nice-select/readme.md

 -	`interacted` (boolean, get) - return true if the user has interacted with the element
 -	`open` (boolean, get/set) - the open/closed state of the dropdown
 -	`value` (string, get/set) - the current value of the element
--	`validity` (boolean, get/set) - whether a valid option has been selected
+-	`validity` (boolean, get) - whether a valid option has been selected

 ## Events